koushikr/lexa/README.md

 Lexa is a quick, easy to use CMS written atop [jElastic](https://github.com/koushikr/jelastic)

-# Lexa
+# Capabilities
-Lexa helps with capabilities to
-  - Create a category graph against a serviceType
+  - Create a category graph against a category group
   - Create free data Indexes
   - Update the data in the indexes
   - Perform CRUD using a Query interface on the index.

 # Key Concepts

-  - Category      : A category is a logical grouping of any homogenous service offering.
+  - Category      : A category is a logical grouping of any homogeneous service offering.
 (Eg: Food, Travel etc)
-  - Manifest      : A manifest is a free data index with a schema which holds onto homogenous data again to be served to app.
+  - Manifest      : A manifest is a free data index with a schema which holds onto homogeneous data again to be served to app.
 A manifest can exist independently regardless of the category.
 (Eg : Prepaid Recharge Plans, Cities in India, Mobile Operators in India etc)
   - CategoryGroup : A category group is a logical grouping of one or more categories.
 Eg : FMCG etc
   - Category Graph : A category graph is the forrest representation of the such category groups!